antonw-88/GICSP/README.md

 # GICSP Exam-Preparation Reference Manual

-**This repo is a self-study guide for the GICSP**(Global Industrial Cyber Security Professional Certification), where the information has been gathered from a large number of other individuals/guides.
-It is mainly a reference manual, pointing towards various material that I found relevant when studying for the GICSP.
+**This repo is a self-studies reference manual for the GICSP**(Global Industrial Cyber Security Professional Certification), where the information has been gathered from a large number of other individuals/guides.
+Being a reference manual, it points towards various material that I found relevant when studying for the GICSP.
 The aim is to provide a concise overview of study material that multiple credible professionals mention as being of a high relevance.
 The repo also includes notes regarding topics that I found particularly interesting, and additional ICS/OT related sections that I will continue updating after having achieved the certification.
 *NOTE: This guide is written from the point-of-view of someone with a Linux/InfoSec/Networking background.
 This may affect its relevance for individuals with other backgrounds.*

 ## Reference Manual Overview